-Pupils in the Summer term of Year 6 who commute to School independently should bring a mobile phone with them.
+Pupils in the Summer term of Year 6 who commute to School independently are able to bring a mobile phone with them.
+They do not need to bring a phone but if they do it must be a non-smart phone.
 These must be handed in to the Form teacher at the start of the day and collected from Reception as they leave school.
 Pupils are not allowed to bring in any other devices that communicate over the internet including smartwatches and other wearable technology.

 School mobile technologies available for pupil use including laptops, tablets, cameras, etc. are stored in the IT office.
-Access is available via Head of IT Services.
+Access is available via the Head of IT Services.